 Flip-Flops Information

-Flip-flops are digital logic devices that synchronize changes in output state (1 or 0) according to a clocked input.
-Because they use sequential logic, flip-flops control and are controlled by other circuitry in a specific sequence that is determined by both a control clock and enable/disenable control signals.
+Flip-flops are digital logic devices that synchronize changes in output state (1 or 0) according to a clocked input (edge-triggered).
+Because they use sequential logic, flip-flops control and are controlled by other circuitry in a specific sequence that is determined by both a control clock and enable/disable control signals.

 Several types of flip-flops are available.

-Toggle or T flip-flops, a single input version of the J-K flip-flop, toggle the output with each clock pulse.
+• Toggle or T flip-flops, a single input version of the J-K flip-flop, toggles the output with each clock pulse.
 Typically, T flip-flops are used to develop counters, registers, and similar devices.

 Specifications